Coronavirus Disease 2019 (COVID-19)

 What are possible complications of COVID-19?

-The virus can cause infection (pneumonia) in lungs, kidney or heart disease, brain and spinal symptoms, and other complications.
+The virus can cause infection in the lungs or kidneys.
+It can also cause heart disease, brain and spinal symptoms, and other complications.
 In some cases, this can cause death, especially in older adults and people who have serious health conditions such as heart or lung disease or diabetes.
 Many people have ongoing fatigue, shortness of breath, racing heart, loss of appetite or change of taste or smell after COVID-19, and these can persist for weeks or months.

 Rarely, some children have developed severe complications called multisystem inflammatory syndrome in children (MIS-C).
 MIS-C seems to be similar to Kawasaki disease, a rare condition causing inflammation of blood vessels and body organs.
 MIS can also occur in adults, but less frequently The CDC advises healthcare providers to report to local health departments any person under age 21 years old who is ill enough to be in the hospital and has all of the following: